proctorCreative/Omniverse_Solar_System/README.md

 ## Credits and Data Sources

+### This software depends on Omniverse and source code provided by NVIDIA Corporation.

+Some sources are absent because they were based on NVIDIA-provided templates and the license forbids redistribution.

 NVIDIA Omniverse/Kit and Warp are dependencies governed by their respective NVIDIA terms and are not licensed by the MIT license.

 Planetary ephemerides:
 NASA/JPL SPICE